 Financial Assistance There is a financial assistance program funded by the Holy Spirit and St. Joseph parishes and private donors.
 Holy Spirit and St. Joseph parish families wishing to receive financial assistance through this program are asked to complete an online application, through Facts Management; the link can be found on the St. Joseph School website (Tuition/Financial Assistance Tab).
 The report submitted to the school is used as a guide in determining the amount of financial assistance a family will receive based on their financial information.
-There is a \$27.00 processing fee for online applicants.
+There is a \$32.00 processing fee for online applicants.
 Deadline for applications is May 29.
 The information received is kept completely confidential.
-Only the principal and priests see the information in the report.
 For more information, contact Mr. Schwartz, Fr.
-Randy, or Fr.
+Randy Howard, or Fr.
 Ryan Harpole.